 Semester dues for each NPHC member organization shall be $20.00 per member of each organization.
 These dues shall be made payable by the second general body meeting of the fall and spring semesters.
 If not paid by the second meeting, organizations will be assessed a $25.00 late fee.
 Executive Board members are exempt from paying dues for each semester served.

-A Greek life infrastructure fee will be collected in addition to NPHC member dues.
+A Greek life infrastructure/Plot fee will be collected in addition to NPHC member dues.
 This payment is implemented directly by the university, not the Council, in pursuit of the impeding Greek Life community center.
 Each organization shall be billed $20.00 per member per organization.

 If excessive tardiness of dues becomes a burden, an additional penalty fee will be assessed according to the Executive Board with the Advisor’s approval.